timojuez/hificon/README.md

 - Easily control your AVR – even far away from remote control distance
 - Amp server software

-*Requires an implemented protocol
+*Requires an implemented scheme

 **Requires pulseaudio

 ## Preliminaries

+- **A scheme** for communication is a plan that a server and client agree upon.
+It can be but not necessarily is a network protocol.
+Typically, different AVR manufacturers use their own scheme.
-- **A target** is an entity that communicates using a protocol.
+- **A target** is an entity that communicates using a scheme.
 A network amplifier can be a target.
-- **A feature** is a variable that a target's protocol provides.
+- **A feature** is a variable that a target's scheme provides.
 It can be volume, power, etc.
-- **A target URI** describes the connection to a target and has the form `protocol:arg_0:...:arg_n`, where `protocol` is a class from ./src/protocol or of the form `[module.]protocol_class`.
+- **A target URI** describes the connection to a target and has syntax `scheme:arg_0:...:arg_n`, where `scheme` is a class from ./src/schemes or of the form `[module.]scheme_class`.
 By default it is being read from the main.cfg.
 Example: `denon://192.168.1.5:23`
 - A URI can carry a **query string** `?part_0&...&part_m` at the end which will be processed once initially according to the given order.
 If `part` has the form `feature=value`, the target's feature `feature` will be set to `value`.
 If `part` has the form `command` then `command` will be sent to the target.
 Example usage: `hifish -xt '?power=1&source=DVD&MVUP'`

-### Supported Protocols
+### Supported Schemes

 - Denon/Marantz AVR compatible (tested with Denon X1400H)
 - Raw Telnet

-For a complete list, run `hifish --help-protocol`
+For a complete list, run `hifish --help-schemes`

 ### Requirements on the Client